doguyilmaz/use-typewriter-animation/docs/docs/examples/interactive/keyboard-controls.md

 export default KeyboardControlsExample;`}
 instructions={[
-"Focus the container element to enable keyboard controls", "Use SPACE to pause/resume the animation",
-"Press ESCAPE to skip to the end",
-"Press R to reset the animation from the beginning", "Proper ARIA attributes ensure screen reader compatibility" ]}
+"Focus the container element to enable keyboard controls for interactive typewriter", "Use SPACE to pause/resume the animation for user-controlled pacing", "Press ESCAPE to skip to the end for accessibility and user convenience", "Press R to reset the animation from the beginning for repeat demonstrations", "Proper ARIA attributes ensure screen reader compatibility and accessibility standards" ]}
 />

+## Use Cases

+- **Interactive Tutorials**: Create user-controlled learning experiences where students can pause and replay content
+- **Accessibility Tools**: Provide keyboard navigation for users with motor disabilities who need custom interaction speeds
+- **Presentation Software**: Build interactive slides where presenters can control animation timing during live demos
+- **Gaming Interfaces**: Develop text-based games with user-controlled dialogue and narrative progression
+- **Kiosk Applications**: Design public information displays with accessible controls for diverse user needs